hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_product.html.markdown

 The following arguments are supported:

-* `description` - (Optional) Description of the provisioning artifact, including how it differs from the previous provisioning artifact.
+* `description` - (Optional) Description of the provisioning artifact (i.e., version), including how it differs from the previous provisioning artifact.
 * `disable_template_validation` - (Optional) Whether AWS Service Catalog stops validating the specified provisioning artifact template even if it is invalid.
 * `name` - (Optional) Name of the provisioning artifact (for example, `v1`, `v2beta`).
 No spaces are allowed.
 * `template_physical_id` - (Required if `template_url` is not provided) Template source as the physical ID of the resource that contains the template.
 Currently only supports CloudFormation stack ARN.
 Specify the physical ID as `arn:[partition]:cloudformation:[region]:[account ID]:stack/[stack name]/[resource ID]`.